Doc No: ISO/IEC JTC1/SC22/WG21/SD-5

-WG21 and WG14 meetings are scheduled back to back at the same
+WG21 and WG14 meetings are co-located, so the following discussion of

-location when possible.
-In recent meetings, WG14 has been attended
+costs assumes a two-week meeting.
+In recent meetings, WG14 has been

 Based on recent meetings, the cost for hosting a meeting ranges from

-The rules of ISO, as well as some national bodies, do not permit
+costs.
+The rules of ISO, as well as some national bodies, do not

-and reasonable charges can be made for meals, but neither can be
+reasonable charges can be made for meals, but neither can be made

 2.4 Meeting Invitation Letter